Top 10 Must-Read Project Management Books: Mastering The Art Of Execution And Strategy

 3. Decision Making and Problem Solving:

-"Making Things Happen" shines a light on the importance of decision making and problem-solving in project management.
+"Making Things Happen" illuminates the importance of decision-making and problem-solving in project management.
 Berkun provides insights into making tough decisions under uncertainty, prioritizing tasks, and developing a problem-solving mindset that anticipates challenges and proactively seeks solutions.

 4. Communication Strategies: